slatedocs/slate/source/includes/_endpoint-progress.md

 ## Progress

 The progress api provides information about the current state of a given backend process in crunch.
-The api will never 404, so if you provide an invalid progress_id, it will return as if the process is completed.
+The api will never 404, so if you provide an invalid progress_id, it will return as if the process is completed (progress: "100").
 This has to do with the way stores persistence, when a process completes, it deletes the persistence for that particular progress entity.
 Optionally, the progress will provide a message regarding current status.
 There will be a progress value which is a float encapsulated in a string for performance reasons.
 You must be authenticated to utilize this resource.